dlemstra/Magick.NET/Readme.txt

 Breaking changes.

+Magick.NET 6.8.6.701:
+  - Renamed Attribute method of MagickImage to GetAttribute and SetAttribute.

 Magick.NET 6.8.6.301:
   - Removed Debug property of MagickImage (use MagickNET.SetLogEvents).
   - MagickImage.Separate no longer modifies the image, it returns an IEnumerable<MagickImage>.